Mary Raber Johnson, PhD, RAC

 What’s the best career advice you’ve ever received?

 The best career advice I received came from Laura Rush, my manager when I first started in medical writing.
 When I was dealing with significant personal life conflicts, she would always tell me, 'You know what, Mary?
-We're not saving lives here.
+This project isn't saving a life.
 You go, I can handle this.
-You need to make sure that you put yourself first and you take care.'
+You need to make sure that you take care of yourself and your family first.'
 She taught me the importance of balancing personal life with career and not sacrificing everything for work.
 She also modeled what it meant to be a powerhouse, to stand up to people regardless of who they were, and to have a strong presence and voice without being afraid of anybody.
-That confidence and that permission to prioritize myself while still being excellent at my work has shaped how I approach my career and how I now support the women who work with me.
+That confidence and that permission to prioritize my well being, and that my true self worth is not accomplishments alone, has shaped how I approach my career and how I now support the women who work with me.

 What advice would you give to young women entering your industry?

-I would say don't be afraid to ask for things.
+I would say don't be afraid to ask for things you need.
 Early on, I didn't value myself enough, and I tend to see this with other people.
-Even when I was an advisor at Ohio State and helped mentor graduate students, I noticed that the lack of confidence was a little surprising.
+Even when I was an advisor at Ohio State and helped mentor graduate students, whenever I saw a lack of confidence from bright, intelligent students, I would be surprised.
 I guess I would say don't undervalue yourself, know your worth, and don't be afraid to ask for what you deserve.
-I still struggle with that myself, especially with telling people what I need to charge.
-It's the hardest part of my job, and I'd rather almost struggle than feel like I'm making somebody uncomfortable.
+I still struggle with that myself, especially asking for what I need.
+It's the hardest part of my job, and I'd rather feel the struggle than feel like I'm making somebody go outside their comfort zone.
 But I would say it's okay to feel uncomfortable, and it's okay to do things that scare you, and to just know your worth.
 If you don't feel like you're worth anything, look around you and look at the things that you're doing, what you're responsible for, and other people in similar roles, and realize that you're unique and everybody has something unique to offer the world that somebody else doesn't have.
 Everybody has that value.

 What are the biggest challenges or opportunities in your field right now?